 Chris is a New Zealander with a broad base of international business experience, holds dual citizenship though Irish ancestry, and is a permanent resident of Ukraine.

-Climate Change and the demand for emission reductions, the need to increase the organic carbon content of soil, and also remove pollutants from increasingly scarce fresh water resources are reasons he believes farmers must change their crop establishment practices if they want to grow crops sustainably, and profitably.
+Climate Change and the demand for emission reductions, the need to increase the organic carbon content of soil, and also remove pollutants from increasingly scarce fresh water resources are the reasons he believes that farmers must change their crop establishment practices if they want to grow crops sustainably, and profitably.
 State of the art biological products are starting to gain a market foothold worldwide, and Chris is confident they will be used increasingly with no-tillage machines that are liquid capable.